epccs/Gravimetric/Manager/manager/README.md

 (done) try to do daynight state machine so it acts as a i2c master to send state change and work events once enabled (e.g., multi-master)
 (done) Timed Accumulation needs a half LSB added (e.g. an LSB every other accumulation) because the ADC max value represents the selected reference voltage minus one LSB.
 (done) Timed Accumulation overflows to soon.
-Verify alternate power control with applicaiton
+(done) change cmd 16 and 17 to use one cmd 16 to access point2point mode of host (done) move cmd 16 to 3, rename PointToPoint.md to PVandBattery.md Verify power_manager with an applicaiton
 Turn on enable_alternate_power and clear alt_pwm_accum_charge_time when daynight state is at DAYNIGHT_DAYWORK_STATE Turn off enable_alternate_power when daynight state is at DAYNIGHT_NIGHTWORK_STATE A status bit 4 write sets enable_alternate_power and clears alt_pwm_accum_charge_time, but is that a good approch?